ulrich-merkel/client-side-cache/README.md

         ]).load([
             {url: "img/1280x220/test-4.jpg", type: "img", node: {id: "image-4"}}
         ]);

+#### Delete resource data:  ####
+You can append data to a dom element on the page.
+This can be used for example to load images and html files and append the result to a given element on the page.

+		// remove resources from cache
+        app.cache.remove([
+        	{url: "img/410x144/test-1.jpg"},
+       	    {url: "img/410x144/test-2.jpg"},
+            {url: "img/410x144/test-3.jpg"}
+        ]);

 #### Resource options:  ####
 There are several options you can use to specify a resource.
 This can be useful to handle lifetimes, appending data to dom or the loading order.